Try creating a Kubernetes cluster using GCP's GKE

 each running an nginx container.

-you can expose your nginx cluster as an external service.
+you can expose the nginx cluster as an external service.

 kubectl get pods -owide

-I am creating a network load balancer that will load balance traffic to three nginx instances
+You are creating a network load balancer that load balances traffic to three nginx instances

 kubectl expose deployment nginx --port=80 --target-port=80 \ --type=LoadBalancer

-Please note that [pending] may appear immediately after executing the command below.
+Please note that immediately after executing the command below, [pending] may be displayed.

-In that case, execute the command below until the IP address is displayed in EXTERNAL-IP.
+In that case, please execute the command below until the IP address is displayed in EXTERNAL-IP.

-*It may take several minutes for the IP address to be displayed.
+* It may take a few minutes for the IP address to be displayed.

 kubectl get service nginx

-you hit the IP address displayed in EXTERNAL-IP in your browser and
+If you enter the IP address displayed in EXTERNAL-IP in your browser and see

 ===============================================